Multiparameter quantum sensing and magnetic communications with a hybrid dc and rf optically pumped magnetometer: HOPM construction and operation

-The experimental setup of the hOPM is shown in Fig.~\ref{fig:idea_and_setup}~(a)-(b).
+The experimental setup of the HOPM is shown in Fig.~\ref{fig:idea_and_setup}~(a)-(b).
 Isotopically enriched \textsuperscript{87}Rb and \SI{100}{\torr{}} of N$_2$ buffer gas is contained in a cell with \SI{3}{\centi\meter} internal path, placed inside a ceramic oven.
 A temperature of \SI{105}{\celsius} is maintained by intermittent Joule heating, producing a \textsuperscript{87}Rb vapor density of \SI{8.2e12}{atoms\per\centi\meter\cubed}.
 Surrounding induction coils in the $x$ and $z$ direction are driven by a low-noise current supply (TwinLeaf CSUA300 and either TwinLeaf CSUA300 or Koheron DRV300‑A‑40, respectively), generating the offset \dc~field of $\bdc{}\approx \SI{4.3}{\micro\tesla}$, corresponding to $\omegaL\approx\SI{32}{\kilo\hertz}$, and generating the rf field.
 Four layers of mu-metal shielding ensure environmental magnetic isolation.
-The OPM is pumped by a circularly polarized beam from a distributed Bragg reflector laser with power \SI{200}{\micro\watt} unless otherwise specified, current modulated at frequency $\Omega_p$ (Sigilent SDG1025) in a Bell-Bloom scheme to generate a periodic pumping rate $R_\mathrm{OP}(t)$ The collective atomic spin precession in the \dc/\rf{} magnetic field is observed with a shot-noise-limited polarimeter (Thorlabs PDB450A after polarization-splitting optics) sensing the polarization rotation of a linearly polarized \SI{500}{\micro\watt}, \SI{20}{\giga\hertz} blue-detuned probe beam from a tunable frequency-doubled diode laser with a tapered amplifier (Toptica TA-SHG 110) or interchangeably from an external cavity diode laser (Toptica DL100).
+The OPM is pumped by a circularly polarized beam from a distributed Bragg reflector laser with power \SI{200}{\micro\watt} unless otherwise specified, current modulated at frequency $\Omega_p$ (Sigilent SDG1025) in a Bell-Bloom scheme to generate a periodic pumping rate $R_\mathrm{OP}(t)$.
+The collective atomic spin precession in the \dc/\rf{} magnetic field is observed with a shot-noise-limited polarimeter (Thorlabs PDB450A after polarization-splitting optics) sensing the polarization rotation of a linearly polarized \SI{500}{\micro\watt}, \SI{20}{\giga\hertz} blue-detuned probe beam from a tunable frequency-doubled diode laser with a tapered amplifier (Toptica TA-SHG 110) or interchangeably from an external cavity diode laser (Toptica DL100).
+Parameters of pump (power, detuning, duty cycle) and probe (power, detuning) are optimized as in \cite{troullinou2021squeezed} for achieving the highest sensitivity for both quadratures, giving priority to DC the field.
 An \rfsym{} signal from a function generator drives induction coils through a low-noise controller to generate $\bvrf{}$.
-The signal driving the pump laser's current is phase ($\varphi$) or frequency synchronized with the rf oscillations.
-For $\isym{}/\qsym{}$ characterization a single frequency \rfsym{} carrier, phase-locked ($\varphi=0$) with the pumping signal, is employed with a range of amplitudes.
+The signal driving the pump laser's current is phase ($\varphi$) and frequency synchronized with the rf oscillations.
 A DAQ records signals from the BPD and the pump current monitor.